Skip to main content

 SkillDescription

-/create-templateCreate reusable step, stage, pipeline, and step group templates
+/create-templateCreate reusable step, stage, pipeline, or step group templates

 Resource management